 The ability to work from anywhere in the world is one of the greatest benefits of remote freelance work, and if you can choose to live anywhere, why wouldn’t you choose a thriving, culturally stimulating coastal city with beautiful weather?
 Why wouldn’t you choose Spain’s third-largest city, Valencia?
 Read on to see why Valencia is the perfect city for freelancers.

-Use Valencia’s lively expat community to network
+Valencia’s lively expat community

 Valencia’s many attractions have drawn expats from all over the world, giving the city a cosmopolitan feel and excellent networking opportunities, while retaining its authentic Spanish charm.
-There’s a great selection of networking groups and events to help you connect with other digital nomads in the city such as Meetup and InterNations.
+There’s a great selection of networking groups and events to help you connect with other digital nomads in the city, such as Meetup and InterNations.
 Valencia’s startup scene is also booming, with new companies from language learning services to fintech and fashion companies regularly popping up.
 All this activity will give you great opportunities to network and find new clients.

-Find your perfect coworking space
+You will find your perfect coworking space

 The coworking movement has provided freelancers worldwide with communities with which to exchange ideas, and stimulating, well-equipped places to work.
 Remote workers in Valencia are spoilt for choice as these spaces can be found throughout the city with many offering hourly, daily, and monthly rates.
 Check out Wayco in Russafa, Botánico in the historic center, and Tantam Coworking in Benimaclet, to name a few.
-Of course, if you prefer working in cafés or libraries, the majority of places in the city offer free WiFi and many are very work-friendly; you’re bound to see other people with their laptops out.
+Of course, if you prefer working in cafés or libraries, the majority of places in the city offer free Wi-Fi and many are very work-friendly; you’re bound to see other people with their laptops out.

 Save money, live well

-Valencia makes the most of being a flat city by having over 150 kilometers of cycle paths, with more being added regularly.
+Valencia makes the most of being a flat city by having over 150 kilometres of cycle paths, with more being added regularly.
 It has an affordable city bike rental system, Valenbisi, so the health or eco-conscious digital nomad can zip from one side of the city to the other without problems.
-Valencia is also well-connected for international travel with many direct flights throughout Europe.
+Valencia is also well-connected for international travel, with many direct flights throughout Europe.

-Enjoy one of the best climates in Europe
+The advantage of one of the best climates in Europe

-For many people moving to Spain, the weather is an important factor in their decision and Valencia certainly delivers on that front.
+For many people moving to Spain, the weather is an important factor in their decision, and Valencia certainly delivers on that front.
 With a Mediterranean climate and an average of 320 days of sunshine a year, it’s a very tempting place to live.
 And the city offers many opportunities to make the most of the pleasant temperatures, whether in the Turia river park, which snakes through the city center and is a hive of activity; the stunning and easily accessible beaches; or the myriad of bars with outdoor seating.

-Food, culture, and natural beauty…take your pick
+Food, culture, and natural beauty…it has it all!

 Living in Valencia also means you’re never far from areas of natural beauty, such as the Albufera National Park which happens to be the birthplace of Valencia’s most famous (and delicious) local dish: paella.
 Valencia is also home to one of the biggest festivals in Spain, Las Fallas, an explosive event that has to be seen to be believed.

-Don’t let internet slow you down
+The internet won’t slow you down

 It’s all very well enjoying the sunshine and great food, but when you need to get on with your work, practical questions like internet speeds become more important.
 Valencia ranks high with an average speed of 45 Mbps, so you shouldn’t have any problem wherever you are working from, be it your home, a coworking space, or your local bar.
-So you can get your work done and get back to enjoying the city.
+You can get your work done quickly and get back to enjoying the city.

-Never worry about safety
+You never need to worry about safety

 You may be moving to Valencia as a single person or with your family, but either way, feeling safe is a priority.
-In Spain, it’s common for people of all ages, from pensioners to children, to stay out late so you never feel alone or unsafe in the city.
+In Spain, it’s common for people of all ages, from pensioners to children, to stay out late, so you never feel alone or unsafe in the city.